 Trivia and History

 A local inquiry was held in August 1985 led to the decision to refuse planning permission being overturned.
 The service areas were built but Roadchef emerged as the restaurant partner.
 The eastbound side was built on a larger field and is consequently more spacious.
 It had a larger, free-flow servery which was branded 'RoadChef', with wooden panels and wooden seating.
 The smaller westbound side didn't use RoadChef's name much, but instead promoted their waitress restaurant brand, Hickory's.

 Probably due to the proliferation of Little Chefs in the area, both restaurants closed in 2000.
 The eastbound side was taken over by an independent café, who continued to maintain it in a style familiar to the original Roadchef.
-That Scoffers Cafe lasted a long time for an independent, but closed in June 2020, following the COVID-19 lockdown.
+That Scoffers Café lasted a long time for an independent, but closed in June 2020, following the COVID-19 lockdown.

 As a result, the parking areas seem excessive, and when the Highways Agency published their list of approved truckstops Ecton was included on it.

-Rushden (eastbound only, 8 miles)
+Rushden (north-eastbound, 8 miles)